IT Equipment Catalogue

 Working on campus Working remotely

-Docking station to power laptop and connect peripherals USB hub to connect peripherals (use the laptop's power supply)
+Docking station to power laptop and connect peripherals USB hub to connect peripherals (connected to the laptop power supply)

-Separate keyboard and mouse Separate keyboard and mouse (recommended)
+Separate keyboard and mouse (wired or wireless) Recommended: Separate keyboard and mouse (wired or wireless)

 USB headset (for Teams calls) USB Headset (for Teams calls)